 Watch Undertaker Salute Shawn Michaels During His Retirement Speech:

-In an interview with WWE.com, Shawn Michaels poignantly reflected back on what he and Undertaker were able to accomplish together in the ring.
+In an interview with WWE.com, Shawn Michaels poignantly reflected on what he and Undertaker could accomplish together in the ring.

 "At the time of that match, and knowing it was going to be my last, I think I might have been able to see some sort of downside in my career.
 But now, all these years later, I don’t.